 Start your career as a photographer in the same manner in which you would like to finish

-Take care not to undercut others – this will only encourages businesses to expect photographers to work for less and less, and as in every other walk in life a ‘do unto others’ policy is best.
+Take care not to undercut others – this only encourages businesses to expect photographers to work for less and less, and as in every other walk in life a ‘do unto others’ policy is best.

 It is in the interests of other professional photographers to share information such as pricing with those who are new to the business.
 But it is only fair to expect you to cough up a regular membership fee for the benefits (which will more than recoup the cost of membership anyway).
 Expecting others to share commercial information with you if there is nothing in it for them shows a distinct lack of consideration.